 In every city, someone will always hire you to do cold call, commission-only sales because there’s no risk: if you don’t sell, they don’t pay you.

 Would-be entrepreneurs are afraid to start a business because they’re afraid to fail.
 Test your idea or generate leads with 20 $5 Facebook ads — a $100 investment.

 You’ll get a positive or negative response.
 If you get many leads that you can close — which bring in more than $100 — roll it out from there.
 This gives you momentum and traction.

 We call it “testing before you invest.”
 Spend $100 and bring in $200 to $300.
 Spend $1,000 and bring in $2,000 to $3,000.

 This is how a typical campaign starts and rolls out.
 The amazing thing is that in many cases, these metrics will hold upward and beyond $100,000 a week in spending.
-Now is the time to start.
+Now is the time to start a business.
 Act now.

 The simplest way to “bootstrap” (start a company with minimal finances) is to identify, share, consult or teach, and scale.
 Take your $100, and stash it away for a rainy day.
 I took this path to create an eight-figure global consulting and hosting company.

 First, identify an area of knowledge that others want to know.
 Consider your profession, skill, or hobby.
 I look for one that satisfies four criteria: passion (you care), skill (you can do it), market need (people will pay), and timing (people are looking for it now).